 I started with a 1/5 h.p.
 Chinese motor that I modified by separating the two coils to get clockwise and anticlockwise motion, the arrangement giving, via a round belt drive, two spindle speeds of 4500 and 8500 r.p.m.
 Then, for nearly two years, I started drill, turn, mill and weld.
 I made a rack cutter in module 1.5 to keep the angle of the head, and a worm and wheel to control the lift - one turn of the handwheel giving a travel of 3 mm.
 To help relieve some of the stress on the little worm and wheel gearing, I used a long extension spring to compensate for the considerable weight of the 5.1 kg head.
 The two bed bars I made 22 mm in diameter and 30 mm longer than those on the Quorn, this to compensate for the dust-exclusion covers I fitted - I have to say that I am not confident the ordinary gaskets used would protect the bars of the standard Quorn - though I may well be wrong.

-The machine is not quite finished yet: the spiralling attachment is not done, nor the engraving of the degree marking of the column or the different cosmetic finishes I would like to apply.
+The machine is not quite finished yet: the spiralling attachment is not done (but now illustrated towards the bottom of the page), nor the engraving of the degree marking of the column or the different cosmetic finishes I would like to apply.
 I also intend to make a neat box to hold all the various accessories.

 My machine has no pretensions to be better than the Quorn, it was just made by an amateur and I did my best./